Advocacy/Lobbying, Case Management/Social Services

-Provide comprehensive and quality advocacy and legal advocacy services to victims of domestic violence and their families (includes children and teen witnesses).
+Provide comprehensive and quality services to victims of domestic violence and their families (includes children and teen witnesses).

 Organize and prioritize daily services and responsibilities to ensure that client needs are met.

-Maintain accurate and current information regarding issues and policies impacting battered women and their families.
+Maintain accurate and current information regarding issues and policies impacting legal services to victims of domestic violence.